 The General Debt Service Fund pays for debt service and related expenses on fixed and variable rate General Obligation bonds, Personal Income Tax revenue bonds, and lease-purchase and contractual obligation payments to public authorities.
 The General Debt Service Fund's moneys are provided from the General Fund, dedicated personal income taxes, and other available transfers and revenues.
-Total appropriations of \$3.95 billion are recommended from the General Debt Service Fund.
-These amounts include contingent appropriations for obligations related to tobacco and secured hospital financings, which are more fully discussed in the Contingent and Other Appropriations section.
+Total appropriations of \$4.0 billion are recommended from the General Debt Service Fund.
+These amounts include contingent appropriations for obligations related to deficit (tobacco securitization) and secured hospital financings, which are more fully discussed in the Contingent and Other Appropriations section.